RdeSwart/friends-quiz/README.md

 ### Color Scheme

-I decided to use the main color scheme in Monica's appartment which are widely recognised and cherished.
+I decided to use the main color scheme in Monica's apartment which are widely recognised and cherished.
 Being purple and Gold,they also go together very aesthicially.
 I also embedded an image of the notorious yellow frame which sits on Monica's door, another instantly recognisable feature on the sitcom.
 The colors are used for the rules page and the main page for fluidity.